 The decision to terminate CIDA as an independent agency of the federal government was not mentioned in Finance Minister Jim Flaherty’s budget speech on March 21.
 Furthermore, it is somewhat obscured in the text of the budget document, appearing, rather oddly, on page 241, in a chapter on “Supporting Families and Communities.”Read more

 Increased inequality is a phenomenon that has affected many countries since the 1980s—industrial, emerging market and developing.
 At the same time, some countries have become more unequal than others.
 Thus, it is important to try to distinguish factors that have been at work universally from factors that have served either to retard or to exacerbate inequality at the national level.
 The latter category comprises, among others, income transfers, progressive income taxation and active labour market policies aimed at generating decent jobs and full employment.
 However, this note focuses on the former—the universal factors.Read more

-Roy Culpeper was born in Karachi, Pakistan and has lived in Canada since 1959.
-He was educated at the University of Toronto where he earned a Ph.D. in Economics.
-He has published widely on the issues of international development, finance, and global governance.*
+Roy Culpeper obtained his Ph.D. in Economics at the University of Toronto.
+He has published widely on the issues of international development, finance and global governance.